napkinz77/Amoura/README.md

 Q: I did everything manually and I don't have the server IP.
 What do?

 A: The server IP is 167.114.100.203 and the name of the Region is Amoura :)

+Q: Why are my menues so scuffed and glitchy when I enable all the resource packs?

+A: Well that's because you have enabled multiple resource packs that are optional menu reskins for the same menu.
+They are likely conflicting and causing some pixel vomit, but no worries because you can just turn them all off and play like a normal trainer!